numtide/nix-fleet/ROADMAP.md

 ##### Solving AC3: TODO when the first release is published

 #### ***[30 %] Milestone B***: Final binary structure for Agent, Coordinator, Admin from PoT code

-- [x] AC1: All components can be started interactively for development purposes.
-- [ ] AC2: Final binary structure incorporating the insights from the NixOS VM tests.
-- [ ] AC3: Well documented hierarchical configuration to that incorporates CLI arguments, configuration files and environment variables

-##### Solving AC1: single-binary with subcommands and Justfile for convenience
-The main binary `flt` has [an `Applet` enumeration](https://github.com/numtide/nix-fleet/blob/0a768d903b2399d24df9334d0950cad540b2e844/rust/app/src/main.rs#L30-L35) for each component.
-There's a subcommand structure for each of them that allows running each component separately.

-The [Justfile](./Justfile) has commands to run all components that wrap `cargo run` appropriately and give some sane defaults for development.
-These recipes can be discovered using `just --list`.

 #### ***[100 %] Milestone C***: Workflows and developer documentation for local and CI testing for Rust and Nix.